Mutual TLS (mTLS)

 Field Required Description

-Note: All fields (rootCAs, clientCert, clientKey) support file paths, raw PEM content, or base64-encoded strings.
+Note: All certificate fields (rootCAs, clientCert, clientKey) accept:

 routes: